 In Southern California, there are not many opportunities to work in a large, distinguished non-profit ministry.
 The Orange County Rescue Mission has been serving the Least, the Last, and the Lost in our community for over 50 years.
 Employment at the Orange County Rescue Mission is a unique opportunity to make a profound impact in your community, while fulfilling your calling to serve Jesus Christ.

-The Rescue Mission is searching for a two permanent part time Respite Home Parents to provide respite/relief services during weekends and occasional pre-scheduled vacations or leave of absences for the full time Program Home Coordinators.
-The best candidates for these positions must be able to work and live On-site at the home locations every other weekend only on a regular basis.
-This position will help maintain the schedule of the program house parent in their absence while meeting the daily emotional, educational, and Biblical needs for at risk teen youth while working towards reunification between the teens and their parents by providing a safe, loving, Christ centered home.
-The Respite Parent will provide some or all of the required needs and duties in the absence of the Home Parent.
+The Rescue Mission is searching for a part time employee to provide Respite (relief or a break) to our Boys Home Home Parents every other weekend from Friday afternoon to Sunday afternoon.
+Occasionally there will be pre-scheduled vacations or leave of absences that will require a respite Parent to provide coverage as well.
+Preferably we would like this person to provide that coverage, but may be able to negotiate (please ask).
+The best candidates for this position must be able to live On-site at the home locations every other weekend only on a regular basis.
+This position will help maintain the schedule of the program house parent in their absence while meeting the daily emotional, educational, and Biblical needs for our group of boys/teen boys while working towards reunification between the teens and their parents by providing a safe, loving, Christ centered home.
+The Respite Parent will provide some or all of the required needs and duties in the absence of the Home Parent but all duties may not apply due to the weekend scheduling.

 Job Duties (may add, change or delete as needed by the organization):